 Despite the above findings (all from 2017), Africa continues to take strides in advancing the interests of women.
 According to a Pew Research Centre survey of 2015, about 50% of those surveyed from African countries said equal rights for women were important.
 In 2017 Pew Research also reported that ‘in Zimbabwe, Malawi, the Gambia, Liberia and Tanzania, women account for at least 50% of the workforce.
 And in all of the sub-Saharan countries with data available, at least 40% of the labor force is female.’

 Other positive signs include this blog’s recent report of the court rulings in Zimbabwe and Tanzania banning early child marriage and discrimination against girls.
 Even more recently, the High Court in Lesotho found that women who had been dismissed from the country’s military after falling pregnant had been unfairly dismissed and should be reinstated.
 The court also struck down a standing order which prohibited women of under 5 years’ service from falling pregnant.

 Also worth noting are the remarkable achievements of former Liberian president Ellen Johnson Sirleaf, who not only oversaw a peaceful handover of power in Liberia but also won the $5 million Mo Ibrahim Prize for Achievement in African Leadership on top of her Nobel Peace Prize won in 2011.
 Her achievements are in marked contrast to those of male African leaders who often struggle to handover power peacefully!
 African countries are therefore making strides in advancing women’s rights despite the many challenges they face.
 But the greatest credit, of course, must go to African women themselves who are relentlessly fighting for their rights and setting trends.

-Happy International Women’s Day to all women in Africa!
+Happy International Women’s Day to all women in Africa and beyond!